lorenzo-stoakes/linux-vm-hacks/README.md

 I've probably made horrific mistakes which will result in data/hair/firstborn loss.

-__EVEN MORE SERIOUS WARNING:__ This module is a security nightmare and is exposing sensitive data.
+__EVEN MORE SERIOUS WARNING:__ This module is a security nightmare and exposes sensitive data, including kernel mappings and the mappings of any specified process.
 You've been warned!

 ```
 $ cd pagetables
 $ sudo insmod pagetables.ko
-$ sudo ./pagetables
+$ sudo ./pagetables <pid, defaults to pagetables itself>
 ```

 ## License